Mom Motivation And Empowerment, Spiritual Growth and Understanding

 He heals the brokenhearted and binds up their wounds.
 Psalms 147: 3

 There’s also cruel, spiteful, and mean spirited ways people can leave our lives which seems unfair.
 Not every goodbye in your life will be made in a peaceful transition.
 Relationships that end display the true character of the person who chose to walk away, and it shows how they really felt about the person they released.
-If the person was toxic throughout the relationship it may end with them still trying to have control in manipulation through spreading smear campaigns, insinuating false narratives, bringing in ” flying monkeys” to join in their hateful ploy, inflicting emotional blackmail, playing victim, and using passive aggressive attacks in burning bridges just to engage to cause us deeper pain.
-Relationships like that aren’t healthy to be apart of no matter what the connection.
+If the person was toxic throughout the relationship it may end with them still trying to have control through various malicious and manipulation tactics.
+I’ve experienced rejection before negatively through spreading smear campaigns, insinuations of my character that were not true, and the passive aggressive bully of narcissist abuse with the use of ” flying monkeys” to add a layer of pain that was also disheartening.
+Relationships like that aren’t healthy to be a part of no matter how they initially were established.
+Trust God in encountering rejection with toxic individuals in letting them go.
+Many times rejection is for our protection we later learn.
 People may choose to deflect the blame on those they leave while secretly fighting their inner demons through the process of projection.
 Actions like that have nothing to do with you, so don’t take it personally.
 We fight not against flesh and blood as believers.
 It may hurt now making you feel like you should be on the defense, but remember God fights our battles.
 Also, it may sting for now in being hurt, but it will in time feel like a relief from having toxic connections like that to leave our lives.

 Be strong and courageous.
 Do not be afraid or terrified because of them, for the Lord your God goes with you; he will never leave you nor forsake you.
-Detuteronomy 31: 6
+Deuteronomy 31: 6

 Watch my Sunday Reflection Facebook chat on this topic, by clicking the following link, and please Like and follow my Facebook page.